Amneh-momani/reading-notes/class-01.md

  + **React** to events triggered by the user or browser

  ## HTML elements:
- HTML elementsare added to the content of a page to describe its structure.
+ HTML elements are added to the content of a page to describe its structure.
 An element consists of the opening and closing tags,plus content.

  + <p class="add">content</p>